laydinbakar/Computer_Programming_BTU/README.md

 ![03_choose_your_keyboard_layout.JPG](./figures/03_choose_your_keyboard_layout.JPG)

-Continue to the installation by clicking the `Normal installation` and `Download updates while installing ubuntu` options as in the figure below.
+Continue to the installation by clicking the `Normal installation` and `Download updates while installing Ubuntu` options as in the figure below.

 ![04_click_to_continue.JPG](./figures/04_click_to_continue.JPG)